 Responsibility Timeframe Report to Report detail

 Accounting 10 days Mayor Statement in the prescribed format on the state of the

-officer after the end ◆ Provincial municipality's budget reflecting the following
+officer after the end Provincial municipality's budget reflecting the following

 of each treasury particulars for that month and for the financial year up

-month , , , , to the end of that month:
+month to the end of that month:

 (a) Actual revenue, per revenue source;

 (b) actual borrowings;

 (c) actual expenditure, per vote;

 (d) actual capital expenditure, per vote;

 (e) the amount of any allocations received;

 (f) actual expenditure on those allocations.

 excluding expenditure on-

-(i) its share of the local government

-equitable share: and
+(i) its share of the local government equitable share: and

 (ii) allocations exempted by the annual

 Division of Revenue Act

 (g) when necessary, an explanation of-

 (i) any material variances from the

-municipality's projected revenueby
+municipality's projected revenue by

 source, and from the municipality's

 expenditure projections per vote;

 (ii) any material variances from the

 service delivery and budget

 implementation plan; and

 (iii) any remedial or corrective steps taken

 or to be taken to ensure that projected

 revenue and expenditure remain within

 the municipality's approved budget.

 The statement must include-

-(a) a projection of the relevant municipality's

-revenue and expenditure for the rest of the
+(a) a projection of the relevant municipality's revenue and expenditure for the rest of the

 financial year, and any revisions from initial

 projections; and

 (b) the prescribed information relating to the

 state of the budget of each municipal entity

 as provided to the municipality in terms of

 section 87(10) of the Act.

-(-, - · · · · ·
+Socion of (10) of the following

 The amounts reflected in the statement must in each

 case be compared with the corresponding amounts

 budgeted for in the municipality's approved budget.

 The statement to the provincial treasury must be in

-the format of a signed document and in electronic format.
+the format of a signed document and in electronic

-121112
+1 format or a signed document and in electronic format.

-Accounting 25 January ♦ Mayor (a) Assess the performance of the municipality
+Accounting 25 January ◆ Mayor (a) Assess the performance of the municipality

-officer of each year Provincial during the first half of the financial year,
+officer of each year ◆ Provincial during the first half of the financial year,

-1 Treasury taking into account-
+3301 5.
+00011 your Treasury taking into account-

-1 National (i) the monthly statements for the first half
+◆ National (i) the monthly statements for the first half

 Treasury of the financial year;

-1 (ii) the municipality's service delivery
+ricasary (ii) the municipality's service delivery

-performance during the first half of the
+1 performance during the first half of the

 financial year, and the service delivery

 targets and performance indicators set

 in the service delivery and budget